OctopusDeploy/docs/src/pages/docs/packaging-applications/package-repositories/github-feeds.md

 * Username/Password.
 * OAuth2 Token: [Personal access tokens](https://github.com/blog/1509-personal-api-tokens) can be used instead of your password.

-If you’re attempting to configure access for your organization, and you would prefer not to use the auth token from a particular user, you can create what GitHub refers to as a [Machine User](https://developer.github.com/v3/guides/managing-deploy-keys/#machine-users).
+If you're attempting to configure access for your organization, and you would prefer not to use the auth token from a particular user, you can create what GitHub refers to as a [Machine User](https://developer.github.com/v3/guides/managing-deploy-keys/#machine-users).
 This is effectively a GitHub account configured exclusively for automation.

 ## Adding a GitHub feed